hiway/python-zentropi/README.rst

 Example
 =======

-Let us make an agent that will reply to a "Hello" message with "Hello, world!"
+Let us make an agent that will reply to a "hello" message with "Hello, world!"

 ::